raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 ### And now...
 The Garbage Collection Itself

 Once we've refactored our methods to use `sequence`, we can change the way they behave by decorating `sequence` with code that increments and decrements reference counts.
-Here's the actual code from [gc.coffee][gcc]:
+Here's the actual code from [gc.coffee][gc.html]:

  ```coffeescript
     each_leaf = (h, fn) ->